 The history of the scapular necklace

 Originally the scapular was a garment used only by some religious orders.
-Such as the Benedictine monks, and covered the shoulders, the back, and the belly and, in some cases, was also equipped with a hood.
+Such as, the Benedictine monks covered the shoulders, the back, and the belly and, in some cases, were also equipped with a hood.
 It was generally used as a work residence to protect ordinary clothes.
 Over time, however, its use has changed until it reaches the shape it still maintains today.
-A strip of fabric hanging on the chest and back to the feet.
+A fabric strip hangs on the chest and back to the feet.

 The scapular has a humble origin.
 In the early Middle Ages, the servants used to wear over the tunic, a short coat of the color that indicated the master.
 It was a sign of belonging but also a guarantee of protection.
 Something similar was also present in the cavalry, one of the most characteristic medieval institutions.
 The knight wore over his armor the insignia symbology to whom he dedicated his exploits.
 Also, in this case, we see a sign of belonging and dedication.
 Not towards a master but towards the loved one.

 Another aspect that makes the story of the scapular even more fascinating is linked to a supernatural event in the work of the Madonna.
 In 1251 the Order of Carmel, coming from the Holy Land and transplanted to Europe, was surrounded by numerous oppositions and was in danger of extinction.
 In this great despair, the Prior General, the English Saint Simon Stock, addressed his prayers to Mary.
 Composing the hymn Flos Carmeli for her.

 The particular uses of the scapular